Star Trek: Voyager – Elite Force

 Power shots disintegrate enemies, Wrath of Khan style.

-Weapons even break out into sci-fi versions of FPS stalwarts, and it’s not too hard to spot the chaingun, shotgun, rocket launcher, sniper rifle, and so on.
+Weapons even break out into sci-fi versions of FPS stalwarts.
+It’s not too hard to spot the chaingun, shotgun, rocket launcher, sniper rifle lying under the sci-fi designs.
 Each weapon has a secondary fire that usually results in a charged shot, rather than anything different.
 Only the scavenger rifle’s grenade shot is particularly useful.
-The Trek phaser weapons follow the show instead of FPS standards, and so benefit from having the most unique combinations (low/high power settings).
+The Trek phaser weapons follow the show instead of FPS standards, and so, benefit from having the most unique combinations (low/high power settings).
 However, the disintegration shots eat up ammo too quickly to use often.
 There’s also no location-based damage – not even extra damage for headshots – so battles are simple “plug away til they fall” affairs.

 Between missions you’ll hit up ship landmarks and gab with the crew.